 Since 2000 Dr. Kass has been working in various divisions at ESA/ESTEC: In the Directorate of Human Spaceflight, in the domains of operations, safety, biomedical experiments, eHealth and telemedicine, dual-use technologies, and business.
 In 2007 he joined a special task force for ESA’s DG in setting up a programme for integrated applications (Integrated Applications Promotion – IAP), after which he worked in the directorate of Telecommunications & Integrated Applications, in the division of awareness and feasibility studies.
 Amongst his tasks he was responsible for organizing workshops, meeting with diverse senior governmental and industrial representatives.
 In this context he designed and launched a cross-directorate website on ESA’s activities in the domain of health, as well as the IAP programme website.

 In 2010 he founded his consulting company, and started working for the Inspector General’s department at the Agency, in the office of Engineering Knowledge Management.
 In the same year he was nominated as Expert for the European Commission’s Security Research Unit.
 In 2011, he worked for the Product Assurance and Safety Department, and has been Secretary of the ESA Lessons Learned System.

-Dr. Kass has authored numerous publications in scientific and technical journals, and made presentations at many international scientific symposia, congresses, workshops, trade fares, and EC and national government working groups.
+Dr. Kass has authored numerous publications in scientific and technical journals, and made presentations at many international scientific symposia, congresses, workshops, trade fares, and EC and inter-governmental working groups.
 In recent years Dr. Kass has been frequently invited to give key-note speeches and presentations at universities, trade fares, and industrial platforms, and chair international conferences.
 He is currently a reviewer for a scientific journal, Aerospace Medicine & Human Performance (AMPH), and Journal of Scientific Research and Reports (JSRR).